cbarger82/w251/hw3_new/ReadMe.md

 #BUILD CONTAINER: docker build -t imager -f Dockerfile.imager .
 #START CONTAINER: docker run --name cloud_imager --network hw03 -ti -v "$PWD":/home/w251/hw3_new -v "/mnt/mybucket":/home/w251/hw3_new/mntbucket imager:latest bash
   --mntbucket needs to be mapped to present working container so images sent to correct cloud storage

+Getting and output from my jetson that faces are detected, and I see the camera is on, but not seeing any images show up in my image store.
+Everything appears to be set up correctly... not sure where I've misstepped this time.

 Object Storage URL: